David-Antolick/intron-retention-analysis/README.md

 This project does not yet specify a license.
 Please contact the author for use in external research or applications.

-Yes — it's important (and professional) to clarify that **data are excluded due to publication restrictions**.
-This prevents confusion for anyone trying to run the code and signals that you're respecting confidentiality and co-authorship boundaries.

-Here’s a concise section you can add to the README under its own heading:

 ---

-### 🔒 Data Availability

-This repository **does not include any input data files** (e.g., `.xlsx`, `.pkl`) due to pending publication of the associated research.
-All scripts and pipeline components are provided for reproducibility and code review purposes only.

-If you are interested in collaborating or accessing the data, please contact the author or the corresponding members of the [Lee Lab at the University of Pittsburgh](https://www.cell.com/iscience/fulltext/S2589-0042%2821%2901301-6) after publication.